 Quick start with HBase shell

-The simplest way to begin working with HBase is to use its utility Hbase shell.
+The simplest way to begin working with HBase is to use its utility HBase shell.
 It is a JRuby console available on each node of the HBase cluster immediately after its installation.
-To start working with the Hbase shell, run the following command:
+To start working with the HBase shell, run the following command:

 $ hbase shell